zebrunner/reporting/docs/client_setup.md

 # Client setup

 #### Access token
-Zafira provides REST API to track test automation results (Swagger is avaible by http://localhost:8080/zafira-ws/swagger-ui.html).
+Zafira provides REST API to track test automation results (use [Swagger](http://localhost:8080/zafira-ws/swagger-ui.html) to learn API).
 You have diffent options of integration of your test client.
-Carina automation framework has integration with Zafira under the hood.
+[Carina automation framework](https://github.com/qaprosoft/carina) has integration with Zafira under the hood.
 Regardless of integration flow you selected, first of all you will need access token generated.
 Navigate to **Username** > **Profile** in top navigation menu:

 <p align="center">
   <img src="../img/menu_profile.png">